msamedina/bionetverification/README.txt

 Approximate runtime:
 	30 minutes

-Output files can be accessed from the run's output directory.
+Output files can be accessed from the run's output directory (`bionetverification_out_{0}`).
 A preloaded version of the minimal running example's Excel output, by the name of `SAT_0.xlsx`, can be found in the `Examples/SAT` directory.
 This reflects the results shown in Table 12.

 AS EACH RUN RANDOMLY GENERATES 3-SAT PROBLEMS, THIS IS NOT AN EXACT REPRODUCTION.